iricigor/KQL/README.md

 ## Known issues
 - Due to nuget compatibility issues, the module is running only on Windows PowerShell at the moment
+- For the same reasons, it supports only implicit authentication (i.e. on user behalf)

 ## Examples